yoshuawuyts/tiny-guide-to-non-fancy-node/README.md

 there's much more tools to be discovered, but npm should be your friend.
 I hope this little guide can at least help you out a little when getting started in the wonderous world of Node.

+_PS._ The fancy name for the tech described in this guide is [The Lebron Stack](http://lebron.technology/).
+We don't kid.
+Happy coding!

 ## License
 [MIT](https://tldrlegal.com/license/mit-license)